 On the other hand, if the business fails, the three friends would lose money, and after selling the gym equipment they bought, they’d need to pay back the money they owe Dennis, including the 20% interest.

-From the worst case to the best case scenario, Dennis will earn a fixed amount of money.
+From the best case to the worst-case scenario, Dennis will earn a fixed amount of money.
 But for Alfred, Benj, and Charles, their income is uncertain but unlimited.

 This is the difference between debt and equity.

 All investments can be divided into three types: debt, equity, or a combination of both.